abusix/xarf/README.md

 ## Writing the schema to a single file:

 For some json schema tools and use cases (code generation, e.g.) you need a single schema file because for one reason or another the dereferencing doesn't work.
 The following steps allow to create a single schema file on the fly.

+__We recently had some issues with the ref-parser not copying objects correctly.__
+So don't get a headache is your sample report doesn't validate right away.
+Try to use a specific schema or use the `validate.py` script.
+If you have a better ref-parser or know why the parsing doesn't work, __contact us right away!__

 ### Step 0 - Install Nodejs (and npm)